International Airport Irkutsk: Technical characteristics

 Irkutsk International Airport has a rather unusual layout, with the passenger terminals being off the western end of the airfield's only runway, at an exact 270° heading.
 The airport's runway is coated with a substance known as armobetonnym, but is also rather steep, featuring a 30-metre vertical drop between the west and east runway ends.
-The total capacity of the two passenger terminals is 1450 passengers per hour.
-For loads up to 30 tons, the cargo terminal has at its disposal diesel forklifts, hoists, a container platform, and electronic/mechanical weigh scales.
+The total capacity of the two passenger terminals is 1,450 passengers per hour.
 The airport complex also includes the Air Harbour airport hotel, a service of aviation service (board food workshop) repair facility and medical services.
 There is a VIP lounge in the international terminal building.